ParrotSec/documentation/docs/info/apparmor.md

 and learning-based tools, AppArmor policies for even very complex applications can be deployed successfully in a matter of hours.

-## How to install AppArmor
+### How to install AppArmor

 #### Check if AppArmor is already installed

-AppArmor and it's profiles shoiuld be already enabled and exist in ParrotSec.To check if AppArmor is active do:
+AppArmor and it's profiles should already be enabled and running on Parrot OS.
+To check if AppArmor is active do:
 ```bash
 sudo aa-status --enabled ; echo $?
 ```